 The Waterloo Hotel

-Waterloo, couldn’t escape if we wanted to.
-After a decidedly art deco inspired refurb, this iconic watering hole is looking as timeless as Keanu Reeves.
+We couldn’t avoid the Waterloo, even if we wanted to.
+After a decidedly art deco-inspired refurb, this iconic watering hole is looking as timeless as Keanu Reeves.
 (Another mystery for another day.)
-Blending debonair class with a knack for the trendy, you’ll find everything from parmies to pork belly bao at the Waterloo.
+Blending debonair class with a knack for the trendy, you’ll find everything from parmies to slow-cooked pork belly at the Waterloo.

 The Alliance Hotel

 A small slice of London shimmied its way into town in 1864, and, like anyone with a British accent, Brisbane welcomed it with open arms, fell in love, and decided that it could never leave again.
-The rustic charm and award-winning fare of the Alliance Hotel is downright legendary, pairing your favourite tipples with plates of deep fried triple cream brie, smoky shakshuka, and pan fried gnocchi.
+The rustic charm and award-winning fare of the Alliance Hotel is downright legendary, pairing your favourite tipples with the likes of crumbed pork cutlet, barramundi Thai curry, and beetroot tortellini (for all you vegetarians out there).
 Whew…is anyone else out of breath?

 The Osbourne Hotel